GeoPAS: Geometric Probing for Algorithm Selection in Continuous Black-Box Optimization: Appendix

 \subsubsection{Probing cost}

-Table~\ref{tab:probing_cost} reports the average wall-clock time (seconds) to generate the input \(\{(X_i,M_i,\ell_i,\Delta_i,q_i)\}_{i=1}^{128}\) for a set of 128 slices, at different dimensions and resolutions.
-In this benchmark setting, the measured input-generation cost is modest relative to model training and remains below one second up to resolution $32\times 32$, rising to roughly $2.1$--$2.3$ seconds at $64\times 64$.
-Across the tested dimensions, the variation is comparatively small relative to the effect of resolution, indicating that the practical cost here is driven mainly by the number of within-slice evaluations.
-This observation should, however, be interpreted with care, as the timings are obtained on synthetic BBOB functions with cheap evaluations, and therefore do not by themselves imply similarly small overhead in more expensive real-world black-box settings.
+Table~\ref{tab:probing_cost} reports the average wall-clock time required to construct \(\{(X_i,M_i,\ell_i,\Delta_i,q_i)\}_{i=1}^{128}\) for different slice resolutions and dimensions.
+In this synthetic BBOB setting, input generation remains below one second up to resolution \(32\times32\), and rises to approximately \(2.1\)--\(2.3\) seconds at \(64\times64\).
+The variation across dimensions is small relative to the variation across resolutions, indicating that the measured cost is driven mainly by the number of within-slice evaluations.
+These timings, however, should not be interpreted as deployment costs for expensive black-box objectives, as they only measure overhead on cheap, synthetic benchmark functions.